S3 method for class 'formula'

 logDet

-a vector containing the natural logarithm of each matrix in cov, followed by the value for the pooled covariance matrix
+a vector of length ngroups+1 containing the natural logarithm of each matrix in cov, followed by that for the pooled covariance matrix

 df